Common Guidance for the Identification of HCV

 As a member of the HCV Network and the originator of the HCV concept, FSC was assisting this consultation by reaching out to networks, and in particular HCV practitioners – people who are conducting HCV assessments and who need to make decisions on what is or is not an HCV, based on best available data and stakeholder consultation.

-After the consultation period, a final draft of the guidance has bee approved and can be now consulted following the link on the right of this page.
+After the consultation period, a final draft of the guidance has been approved and can be now consulted following this link.

 Please note that this guidance is only focused on identification of HCVs and not on the broader issues of management to maintain and enhance HCVs.
 Guidance on management will be produced specific to FSC requirements and will be further refined and consulted in due course.